Botany

 - In Equatorial West African, roots used as diuretic and fresh sap as laxative.

-- In South Eastern Nigeria, used for treatment of various diseases and skin infections.
+- In Ghana, used for the treatment of malaria.

 Others